msawczynk/Keeper-Change-owner-Powershell-Script/README.md

 How to Use
 1. Interactive Mode
-Login to Keeper: Open PowerShell, run keeper-commander.exe shell, log in, then exit the shell.

-Run Script: In the same PowerShell window:
+Run Script:

 .\keeper_ownership_transfer.ps1

+The script launches the Keeper shell for login; type `quit` when done.
+You'll then be asked if you want to enable persistent login for automation.
 (Or use the full path to the script).

 Follow Prompts:

 Select log detail level.

-Confirm login status.

 Choose "Teams" or "Shared Folders".